continuent/continuent-tools-core/MANAGE_CONFIGURATION.md

 * Each server must be prepared with the prerequisites for Continent Tungsten
 * Install the `continuent-tools-core` Ruby Gem

+For now, you will need a special version of the Ruby Gem.
+Download it from [S3](https://releases.continuent.com.s3.amazonaws.com/continuent-tools-core-0.1.6.gem) and install the downloaded gem file.

 Usage
 ===